hluk/CopyQ/docs/scripting-api.rst

    If exists the X11 selection data will be copied to clipboard.

-   The synchronization will happend after all automatic commands are run.
+   The synchronization will happened after all automatic commands are run.

    .. code-block:: js